JonathanShiell/cc0-files/README.md

 # cc0-files
 Various Files released as CC0 that are mirrored as a public service.
 They have been freely received and therefore are freely given.
 They are, in the Repository Holder's opinion, predominantly of educational value.

-Note that the license is *The Unlicense*, which is equivalent to CC0 allows for full reproduction without limits.
+Note that the license is *The Unlicense*, which is equivalent to CC0 and allows for full reproduction without limits.
 It is reproduced below...

 > This is free and unencumbered software released into the public domain.
 >